Noobigirl/Quaze/README.md

 - **Animations and Feedback**
   - Satisfying animations and sound effects when the circuit is completed (whether successful or not)
+  - Update on that: It's actually way more complex that I thought it would be, so this feature won't be added yet

 ---